Jay Valai

 Jay Valai is an American football coach and former player.
-He is currently the co-defensive coordinator for the University of Oklahoma Sooners football team.
+He is currently the assistant head coach for defense, co-defensive coordinator, and pass defense coach at the University of Oklahoma.

 Playing career

 Valai was a four-year letter winner at Wisconsin as a defensive back where he served as a captain in 2010.
 He earned second team All-Big Ten (coaches) honors in 2008 and 2009.
 He totaled 153 tackles, four forced fumbles and a pair of interceptions in 48 career games.

 Coaching career

 Early Coaching Career

 Jay began his coaching career at Georgia as a defensive quality control coach, where he served in that position in 2016 and 2017.
 In 2018 he went to the NFL and coached under Andy Reid with the Chiefs as a defensive quality control coach.
 In 2019 he returned to the college ranks as the cornerbacks coach for Rutgers.
 In 2020 he went to his home state of Texas becoming the Longhorns cornerbacks coach.